-In the event that nurses can be granted both Christmas and New Year's Day off, the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.
-Such requests will be made in writing to the Director of Care by November 1.
+In the event that nurses can be granted both Christmas and New Year's Day off the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.

-Time off at Christmas shall include Christmas Eve, Christmas and Boxing Day.
-Time off at New Year's shall include New Year's Eve and New Year's Day.
+For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
+For those employees who have been granted time off at New Year's, the Employer will endeavour to provide New Year's Eve and New Year's Day off.